George Bramwell, 1st Baron Bramwell: Early years

 He was the eldest son of George Bramwell (1773–1858), a partner in the banking firm of Dorrien, Magens, Dorrien, & Mello; his mother Harriet is said to have been a woman of great strength of character, who attained the age of 96.
 Bramwell was born on 12 June 1808 in Finch Lane, Cornhill.
 At 12 years old he was sent to the Palace school in Enfield, kept by Dr. George May, where he was the school-fellow of William Fry Channell, his contemporary on the home circuit and his colleague in the court of exchequer.
 On leaving school he became a clerk in his father's bank.

 In 1830, having married his first wife, Bramwell decided to enter the law, and became the pupil of Fitzroy Kelly.
 After practising for some years as a special pleader he was called to the bar by the Inner Temple in May 1838.
 He joined the home circuit, acquired a substantial junior practice, and built a good reputation.

 In 1850, Bramwell was appointed a member of the common law procedure commission, the other members being Chief Justice Jervis, Baron Martin, Sir A. Cockburn, and Mr. (afterwards Mr. Justice) Willes.
-The result was the Common Law Procedure Act, 1852.
-In 1851 Bramwell was made a Q.C., and in 1853 he served on the commission whose inquiries resulted in the Companies Act, 1862.
+The result was the Common Law Procedure Act 1852.
+In 1851 Bramwell was made a Q.C., and in 1853 he served on the commission whose inquiries resulted in the Companies Act 1862.

 Silk and bench

 In 1851 Lord Cranworth made Bramwell a Queen's counsel, and the Inner Temple elected him a bencher; he had ceased to be a member of Lincoln's Inn in 1841.
-In 1853 he served on the royal commission to inquire into the assimilation of the mercantile laws of Scotland and England and the law of partnership, which had as its result the Companies Act of 1862.
+In 1853 he served on the royal commission to inquire into the assimilation of the mercantile laws of Scotland and England and the law of partnership, which had as its result the Companies Act 1862.
 It was he who, during the sitting of this commission, suggested the addition of the word limited to the title of companies that sought to limit their liability, in order to prevent the obvious danger to persons trading with them in ignorance of their limitation of liability.

 As a queen's counsel, Bramwell enjoyed a large and steadily increasing practice, and in 1856 he was knighted and raised to the bench as a Baron of the Exchequer.
 In 1867, with Mr. Justice Blackburn and Sir John Coleridge, he was made a member of the judicature commission.
 In 1871 he was one of the three judges who refused the seat on the judicial committee of the Privy Council to which Sir Robert Collier, in evasion of the spirit of the act creating the appointment, was appointed; and in 1876 he was raised to the court of appeal, where he sat until the autumn of 1881.
 As a judge, he was a great favourite of the Bar, due to his kindness and good humour, as well as his efficient dispatch of business.